pradeep3sep/interviewquestion/README nextjs.md

 To call api on `server side` you can use `fetch directly` but on `client side` you have to `use-effect` and `inside` you can `call the api`

+In server component ie page.js, we directly await the api call function,

 ```js
 // app/page.js